Cream Cheese Frosting made with just 5 ingredients is rich and creamy, PERFECT for cakes or cupcakes, and ready in under 10 minutes!

 - Step One: In a stand electric mixer or electric hand mixer on medium speed, combine the cream cheese, butter, sour cream, and vanilla extract.
 Beat these ingredients together in the mixing bowl until the mixture is light and fluffy.

-- Step Two: Gradually add the powdered sugar, one cup at a time, into the cream cheese mixture.
-Continue to beat the mixture until the powdered sugar is fully incorporated and the frosting is smooth.
-Over-mixing the frosting can cause it to have a sticky texture or too much stiffness.
-And voila!
-Your cream cheese frosting is ready to be spread or piped onto your dessert of choice.
+- Step Two: Next you’ll gradually add in the powdered sugar, one cup at a time, into the bowl.
+Let it mix until the powdered sugar is just fully incorporated and the frosting is nice and smooth.
+Be careful as overmixing the frosting can make it too stiff.

 More Frosting Recipes

-If your cream cheese frosting turns out runny, it may be over-mixed.
+If your cream cheese frosting turns out runny, it may be over-mixed or too warm.
 To get a thicker frosting, try folding in more powdered sugar, a few tablespoons at a time, until the frosting thickens up.
 You can also add a tablespoon of cornstarch to the frosting to stiffen it.

 This recipe yields approximately 3 cups of frosting, enough to frost a two-layer cake or 24 cupcakes.